the7winds/dilbert-bot/README.md

 Set `DILBERT_BOT_USE_CACHE=true` to use dummy cache to reduce number of requests to server.

 You can run bot using `cargo run` or running binary itself.

+## credits

+This bot is implemented using [teloxide](https://github.com/teloxide/teloxide) framework.